-Based on our understanding of proposed construction, WSG believes the proposed structure can be supported by continuous spread footing and isolated pad foundations bearing on natural, undisturbed lean clay or claystone bedrock and should be designed and constructed as outlined below:
+Based on our understanding of proposed construction, WSG believes the proposed structure can be supported by continuous spread footing and isolated pad foundations bearing on natural, undisturbed lean clay and/or sandstone-claystone bedrock and should be designed and constructed as outlined below:

-1. WSG recommends foundation footings be placed on undisturbed lean clay and/or sandstone-claystone bedrock and designed using a maximum net allowable soil bearing pressure of 3,000 psf.
-As a precaution and to resist uplift forces from expansive soils and bedrock, WSG recommends all footings be designed to maintain a minimum dead load pressure of 700 psf.
+1. WSG recommends foundation footings be placed directly on undisturbed natural lean clay and/or sandstone-claystone bedrock and designed using a maximum net allowable soil bearing pressure of 3,000 psf.
+As a precaution and to resist uplift forces from expansive soils and bedrock, WSG recommends all footings be designed to maintain a minimum dead load pressure of 650 psf.